Local strong Birkhoff conjecture and local spectral rigidity of almost every ellipse: Finite-dimensional matrices for near-circular ellipses

 Now we will consider the procedure, similar to the odd case.
-We start with $h = k_0$ and we will increase it by $1$ step-by-step.
-We prove that $\kappa_h$ would not increase.
-So, if the rank becomes zero, we would have proven our assumption \eqref{evenInduction}.
+We start with $r_1 = r_{0, even}+1$ and we will increase it by $1$ step-by-step.
+We know that $\kappa_{r_1}$ would not increase (since we have $(1, 2r_1)$ condition).
+So we want to prove the matrix $\hat{A}^{r_1}$ to be full rank for some $r_1$.

-Similarly to the odd case, let's prove, that if $h = q$ is a prime number with some properties, then the rank falls at least by one.
+Similarly to the odd case, let's prove, that if $r_1 = q$ is a prime number with some properties, then the rank falls at least by one.